ppr350/project-to-do-list/README.md

                 if
                 the existing task’s parent project is not the same project that the user has just clicked :
                 >>>>>>>
-                remove all existing tasks
+                remove all existing tasks,

-                populate the empty task section with task that belongs to the project that was just clicked
+                populate the empty task section with task that belongs to the project that was just clicked,

                 if
                 user clicks on an existing readonly textarea with value :